cscart/docs/en/user_guide/mobile_app/faq.rst

 #.
 Register at `https://firebase.google.com <https://firebase.google.com>`_.
 Click *Go to console* in the right upper corner of the page.

 #.
-Create a project for Android & iOS.
+In the Firebase console, go to **Settings** and create a project for Android & iOS.

 #.
-In the Firebase console, go to the **Service accounts** tab and click the **Generate new private key** button.
+Go to the **Service accounts** tab and click the **Generate new private key** button.
 You will be prompted to download the JSON file of the private key.
 Save it somewhere safe.

 #.
 Copy the JSON file content into the **Firebase Admin SDK Private Key** section in the **Mobile Application** add-on settings.
 The add-on comes with Multi-Vendor, but isn't installed by default.